Artist Robin Ruggiero's Dinosaurs A Delight At Allaire State Park

 So she put a post in the ground and started creating a t-rex.

 “Kind of felt like that’s what I had to get out a lot of anger, t-rex type of emotions, and it worked.
-It really has changed my life,” she said.READ MORE: Looking Back At A Year Like No Other In The Wake Of George Floyd's Murder
+It really has changed my life,” she said.READ MORE: New Yorkers Age 12-17 Now Have Chance To Win Free College Tuition With COVID Shot

 From there, she moved on to a triceratops, a stegosaurus, and a mother and baby pteranodon.
 Hikers started noticing and now routinely visit.